zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The az ad sp create-for-rbac command is entered into the Cloud Shell, and the output of the command is displayed.](media/azure-cli-create-sp.png "Azure CLI")

-7. Copy the entire output from the command above into a text editor, as you will need the `appId`, `name` and `password` values in upcoming tasks.
+7. Copy the entire output from the command above into a text editor, as you need the `appId`, `name` and `password` values in upcoming tasks.
 The output should be similar to:

     ```json
     {